 The Church honors a saint who was given the precious and rare privilege of traveling, hearing and speaking with Jesus Christ as He lived on earth.
 She is Joanna, one of the Myrrh-Bearing Women who witnessed the empty tomb on Pascha morning.
-Joanna, as a contemporary and follower of the Messiah, truly had "conversations with God."
+As a contemporary and follower of the Messiah, she truly had "conversations with God."

 For Joanna, following Jesus was a risk.
 She was the wife of Chuza, steward to King Herod who was one of the Jesus' powerful enemies.
 She displayed courage in staying with the Lord, and her doing so shows us that those "conversations" with Him were filled with a truth she could not abandon or ignore, no matter how great the risk.

 A book called "Conversations with God" is said by its author, Neale Donald Walsch, to be the record of his own dialogue with God, in which his pen began to move on its own, and he found himself not so much writing as taking dictation.

 Yet early in the book, Walsch "quotes" God as saying that words are the least effective communicator, open to misinterpretation, unreliable as a purveyor of Truth.
 If that's the case, why should we take this book, which is a long collection of words, as a reliable source of God's message to us?
 Why would God choose to communicate with Walsch in this least effective of media?